With Naureen tugging at my sleeves, I woke up from my

 I was watching Jurassic Park on my mobile.
 She climbed over to my lap and watched with me, but to my surprise, she climbed down and hid under the table, obviously afraid.
 We always ignore children's perception and understanding of what they see around them.
 It was the part where the dinosaurs and everybody else were running away from the erupting volcano.

 This morning, I was busy reading the news on my mobile.
-I didn’t mind what she was doing, but then I heard her say, “Eight. " When I turned to where she was, she was holding two rubber bonds touching tangentially.
+I didn’t mind what she was doing, but then I heard her say, “Eight. " When I turned to where she was, she was holding two rubber bands touching tangentially.
 It’s

 an 8.

-This one likewise made her grandmother and I laugh so hard that we doubled up laughing: She said, “Triangle.”
+This one likewise made her grandmother and me laugh so hard that we doubled up laughing: She said, “Triangle.”
 She was standing on top of the table where I was reading.
 She had a good view of the 32-inch TV, and she was trying to show me and her grandmother something.
 With her two index fingers touching at the edge, forming an angle, and her overlapping thumbs as a base, it’s a “TRIANGLE.”

 It reminded me of Nishreen (my youngest daughter) when she